 HSE Test Slide

 HSE Test slide with HSE certification.
-Now available Ex Stock!

 The HSE Test Slide was developed by the Health & Safety Laboratory in collaboration with ULO Optics on behalf of the Health & Safety Executive.
 It’s purpose is to provide a reproducible phase object to check microscope performance prior to asbestos fibre counting.
 It is used alongside the S12 Stage Micrometer.